wenyue-gu/Simulation/doc/DESIGN_PLAN.md

 2. Simulation Class - Main engine of program
     - We will have 5 more subclasses extending this abstract Simulation class.
 3. Cell Class - Cells to Fill in Grid.
-4. XML Class - Class to obtain data from XML file provided by user.
+4. XML Class - Clcellso obtain data from XML file provided by user.

 #### Use Cases